GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-SP-v3-on-Debian-based-Linux-Distribution.md

      exit 0
      ```

-2. Create a new watchdog for '`shibd`':
+3. Create a new watchdog for `shibd`:

    * ``` text
      vim /etc/cron.hourly/watch-shibd.sh
      ```